cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 }
 ```

-In particular, we learn that the checkers module's escrow address is `cosmos16xx0e...7srm3`.
+You can see that the checkers module's escrow address is `cosmos16xx0e...7srm3`.

 ### Reject the game

-And to test that as well, why not have Alice reject the game?
+To test this feature, have Alice reject the game:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L86-L91]
 const rejectResponse: DeliverTxResponse = await aliceSigningClient.rejectGame(